PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 * *unprivileged* runtime: Singularity containers do not require the user to hold root privileges to run (the Singularity executable needs to be installed and owned by *root*, though);

-* *root* privileges are required to build container images: users can build images on their personal laptops or workstations, on the cloud, or via a Remote Build service;

 * *integration*, rather than *isolation*, by default: same user as host, same shell variables inherited by host, current directory bind mounted, communication ports available; as a result, launching a container requires a much simpler syntax than Docker;

+* interface with job schedulers, such as *Slurm* or *PBS*;

 * ability to run MPI enabled containers using host libraries;

-* native execution of GPU enabled containers.
+* native execution of GPU enabled containers;

+* unfortunately, *root* privileges are required to build container images: users can build images on their personal laptops or workstations, on the cloud, or via a Remote Build service.

 This tutorial assumes Singularity version 3.0 or higher.
 Version **3.5.0 or higher** is recommended as it offers a smoother, more bug-free experience.